Sala delle Asse: History

 In 1902, visitors could see the result of this restoration: a wonderful depiction of trunks on the walls and a canopy of branches and leaves on the ceiling.
 Colors were bright.
 Immediately critics noted that the “style” did not resemble what they thought was Leonardo's "typical" style of painting.
 In addition, the lack of photographic documentation of the room's situation during the restoration raised suspicions.

-In the 1950s, partially to appease the critics, a second restoration was conducted.
-Basically, colors were toned down and the room took a more “antique” flavor, which can be seen today.
+In the 1950s, partially to appease the critics, a second restoration was conducted by Ottemi della Rotta and executed by the restorer Ernesto Rusca.
+Basically, colors were toned down and the room took a more “antique” flavor, which can still be seen.
+Experts of the scientific committee still have conflicting opinions about this subject.
+On the lateral walls new wooden panels were installed covering the preparatory drawings, while benches for visitors in part hid the drawings at the bottom.

-In 2012, a new restoration started.
+In 2012, a third restoration project was launched.
 The main goal was to block deterioration by humidity and other factors.
 The scientific goal was to investigate the decoration further, uncovering as much as possible of the original work by Leonardo.

-This restoration was ongoing in December 2018 and some important results already had been achieved, including the rediscovery of beautiful black drawings (called “monochrome”) on the lower parts of the walls and as preliminary sketches.
+This restoration was ongoing in December 2018 and some important results already had been achieved, including the recovery of more preliminary drawings (called “monochrome”) on the lower parts of the walls.

-The decoration of Sala Delle Asse
+The decoration of Sala delle Asse

-Pietro Marani (member of the scientific committee for the current restoration) said about the room: “one is amazed by its spectacular vaulted ceiling, decorated with branches and knots all tangled together: a long rope, weaving together all these branches, is entwined with vegetal elements…”.
-According to another member of the scientific committee for the current restoration, Maria Teresa Fiorio, “a visitor feels a strong emotion in front of this magnificent example of painted wall decoration by da Vinci.”
+Pietro Marani, member of the scientific committee for the current restoration, said about the room: “one is amazed by its spectacular vaulted ceiling, decorated with branches and knots all tangled together: a long rope, weaving together all these branches, is entwined with vegetal elements…”.

-What the visitor can see today is mainly due to the first restoration, coordinated by Architect Beltrami, at the beginning of the twentieth century.
-That restoration left the room fully decorated in the vault, with strong trunks on the lateral walls, interrupted by wooden panels.
-The bright colors used by the restorer, Ernesto Rusca, puzzled many leading experts of the time, who were used to the fading colors of the Last Supper.
-Traces of this restoration can still be seen in a few spots on the vault.
+Of the first restoration performed at the beginning of the twentieth century, traces can still be seen in a few spots on the vault.
+The restoration left the room fully decorated in the vault, with strong trunks on the lateral walls, interrupted by wooden panels.
+The bright colors puzzled many leading experts of the time, who were used to the fading colors of the Last Supper.

-Visitors today see much more somber colors, the result of the second restoration performed by Ottemi della Rotta in the 1950s, when the bright colors of the first restoration that did not seem to fit what then was thought to be Leonardo da Vinci's style were muted.
-Experts of the scientific committee still have conflicting opinions about this subject.
-Wooden panels were still left on the lateral walls.
+Therefore much more somber colors were the result of the second restoration in the 1950s, when the bright colors of the first restoration did not seem to fit the muted tone range, which at the time was thought to be Leonardo's style.